What is Blockchain Technology? A Beginner’s Guide

 Step 1: Transaction Initiation

-When a user initiates a transaction (such as transferring digital currency or data), the transaction details, including the sender, receiver, and amount, are encrypted and broadcasted to the network.
+When a user initiates a transaction, such as transferring digital currency or data, the network encrypts the transaction details, including the sender, receiver, and amount, and broadcasts them to all nodes.

 Step 2: Transaction Verification